 Floral arrangements on reception tables are called centerpieces.
-Unsurprisingly, they fill the "center" of the table, and set the tone of the night's decor.
-While vessels and vases are typical filled with blooms, they don't have to be.
+Unsurprisingly, they fill the "center" of the table and set the tone of the night's decor.
+While vessels and vases are typically filled with blooms, they don't have to be.
 We love seeing couples experiment with fruit, greenery—or even just candlelight!

 No, it’s not for your phone!
-In wedding context, a charger is a larger plate that is used as the base of a place setting, essentially taking the place of a placemat.
+In the context of weddings, a charger is a larger plate that is used as the base of a place setting, essentially taking the place of a placemat.
 Plated courses are placed on top of the charger, which can also be removed before the serving of the main course if you prefer.

 Jewish wedding ceremonies are performed beneath a chuppah.
 This structure consists of a cloth canopy and four poles.
 The four sides are left open to represent hospitality to wedding guests.

 Cocktail hour is a chance to mix, mingle, sip, and snack before sitting down for dinner.
 It usually occurs after the ceremony, acting as a transition from a more serious and emotional moment to the party to come.
 A great cocktail hour needs three things: refreshing drinks (a signature cocktail, a small selection of wine and beer, or a full open bar), flavorful food (think small bites and grazing stations), and entertaining music.
 Looking to shake things up?
 Have cocktail hour before your ceremony so everyone can toast your vows with their favorite drink!

 You probably saw these at your high school prom, and you’ll see them again at your wedding.
 Corsages are most often given to mothers and grandmothers and are basically petite floral accessories worn on the wrist.
 For a modern take, swap out the elastic for a metal cuff with flowers attached.